nus-cs2103/website-base/admin/appendixE-gitHub.md

   * **Milestone closed.**<br>
     <img src="{{baseUrl}}/admin/images/closingMilestones.png" width="700"/>

-  * **If necessary, future milestones are revised** based on what you experienced in the current milestone %%&nbsp;e.g. if you could not finish all issues assigned to the current milestone, it is a sign that you overestimated how much you can do in a week, which means you might want to reduce the issues assigned to future milestones to match that observation%%.
+  * **If necessary, future milestones are revised** based on what you experienced in the current milestone %%e.g. if you could not finish all issues assigned to the current milestone, it is a sign that you overestimated how much you can do in a week, which means you might want to reduce the issues assigned to future milestones to match that observation%%.